Changing your baby’s nappy as soon as possible after a wee or poo will help prevent nappy rash.

 Nappy changes are a chance to build a bond with your baby.

 Talk to your baby, explain what you are doing, while singing and playing with them.

 Suffocation risk - nappy bag or sack

-Nappy disposal bags and sacks and other plastic bags are a suffocation risk.
-The flimsy material of a nappy sack can cling to your baby’s face and be difficult for them to remove.
+Nappy disposal bags and sacks and other plastic bags can suffocate babies.
+The material of a nappy sack can cling to your baby’s face and be hard for them to remove.

 Do not store nappy sacks or any other plastic material within your baby’s reach.
 For example, on the baby changer, cot, crib or anywhere your baby could crawl.